 It is well possible that some white adventurers saw the falls in the early 20th century.
 Ernesto Sánchez la Cruz in 1949 announced that he discovered falls in 1910 – but, according to his diaries he was in Sierra Pacaraima then and, possibly, saw Montoya Falls (more than 500 m tall).
 Some more treasure seekers most likely passed by without too much interest in world’s tallest waterfall.

 Adventurer and daredevil, master pilot Jimmie Angel (1899 – 1956) first flew in these places in 1923.
-Before this he met in Panama with an old geologist J.R.
-McCracken who asked for a favour to bring him to a secret place.
+Before this, he met in Panama with an old geologist J.R.
+McCracken who asked for a favor to bring him to a secret place.
 Angel did this – they both flew through clouds and fog and happily landed on the top of tepui (most likely Auyán-tepui).
 Adventurer knew the site – it was rich gold find.
 In three days they collected some 25 – 35 kg of gold (they could not take more) and departed – they pushed the plane over the rim of tepui and only then it caught the speed and started to fly.

 McCracken soon died – and Jimmie Angel could not remember how to reach the gold find.
 He started to fly to Auyán-tepui in the search of his landing place.

 In these times – in the 1920s – 1930s – Auyán-tepui was not on the maps and in Caracas many did not believe that such mountain exists.
 Thus Jimmie Angel became a discoverer of new lands.

-On March 25, 1934 Jimmie Angel with three companions noticed the incredibly tall waterfall.
-As he returned, he told about this discovery to everyone and the news were published.
+On March 25, 1934, Jimmie Angel with three companions noticed the incredibly tall waterfall.
+As he returned, he told about this discovery to everyone and the news was published.
 Soon he took first images of falls and his discovery became a sensation.
 Angel was confident that waterfall is one mile (more than 1.5 km) high.